abinit/abinit/doc/tutorial/nuc.md

 $\Delta\langle r^2\rangle = 5.67\times 10^{-3}\mathrm{fm}^2$, in decent agreement
 with other calculations of 6--7$\times 10^{-3}\mathrm{fm}^2$ [[cite:Svane1987]], [[cite:Svane1997]].

-## Chemical shielding
+## Magnetic shielding

-The chemical shielding is routinely measured in NMR spectroscopy, and arises from the orbital currents induced by an external magnetic field.
+The magnetic (chemical) shielding is routinely measured in NMR spectroscopy, and arises from the orbital currents induced by an external magnetic field.
 From an energetic point of view, it can be understood as the joint response between an external magnetic field, and the nuclear magnetic dipole moment at an atomic site, that is,